caominh74/b-showsell/docs/spec.md

 - Advanced AI content generation, recommendation engines, and influencer fraud detection are not part of v1.
 - Multi-vendor marketplace functionality is not part of v1.
 Products are sold by the blogger's business only.
 - Native iOS, Android, Expo, or React Native apps are not part of v1.
 All customer functionality must be implemented in the responsive web app.
+- A native or hybrid customer mobile app is a source-document expectation, but is outside the current web-only V1 unless the team explicitly reopens mobile scope.
+- Real deploy-to-production operations are outside the current local/staging target unless hosting credentials and deployment infrastructure are provided.

 ## 6. High-Level Data Model